 John V. Whitbeck, Paris, France

 We thank you for bringing Boswell's article to our attention, and have reprinted it in this issue's "Other Voices" supplement.
 For several years now we have been following the funding and activities of the now seemingly defunct (except, perhaps, for George Clooney) "Save Darfur" movement.
 We found it curious, for example, that the massive April 30, 2006 rally in support of Darfur took place on a Sunday, when a very large percentage of the African-American community—seemingly a natural constituency—is in church.
 But perhaps a march on Saturday, the Jewish Sabbath, would have drawn too few people.
-"No More Genocide in Darfur, So Let's Take on Sudan" (see November 2009 Washington Report, p.
+"No More Genocide in Darfur, So Let's Take on Sudan" (see November 2009 Washington Report on Middle East Affairs, p.
 67) quoted an Aug.
 14, 2009 editorial in the Jewish weekly Forward which noted that "Jews were and continue to be at the forefront on this issue."
 The editorial went on to acknowledge "a changing reality in Darfur, where the mass killings have largely stopped."
 Whether the pretext was Darfur or South Sudan, however, the target remained the same: the Muslim government in Khartoum.

 A Thesis on the Lobby